Our Headphone Tests

 Noise Isolation - Voice Handling

 You can hear the audio samples used below.
-You may need to raise your device's volume for the most accurate playback.
+You may need to raise your device's volume to distinguish additional details during playback.

 Unlike the previous tests, this test isn't scored.
-It acts as a reference point; you can compare recordings to better understand what suits your needs.
+It acts as a reference point; you can compare recordings between products to better understand what works for you.

 ANC Wind Handling

-This test is only performed if the headphones have an ANC system.
-If the headphones also have a wind reduction feature, we'll use it.
+This test is only performed if the headphones have an ANC system, with any wind noise reduction features enabled (when applicable).

-Unlike the other tests, which use a reference file, we use an electrical fan placed 30 cm away from the HATS ears.
-We also take three passes at different angles (0°, 90°, and 180°).
-Wind noise typically has a flat response below 300 Hz (low-mid range) and tapers off around the same frequency band.
+Unlike our other noise cancellation tests, which use reference audio clips, our test setup uses an electrical fan placed 30 cm away from the HATS.
+We take measurements at three different angles (0°, 90°, and 180°) and upload a recording (where we slowly rotate the HATS from 0° to 180°).
+Wind noise typically has a flat response below 300 Hz (low mid-range) and tapers off around the same frequency band.

 The ANC Wind Handling graph of the Bose QuietComfort Ultra Headphones.

 We love hearing from you!
 Do you have any questions or suggestions concerning our methodology?
 Are you interested in knowing specific details about our setup, process, or the philosophy behind our tests?
-We'd love to hear from you in the forums.
-You can also send us an email at feedback@rtings.com.
+We'd love to hear from you in the comments below or via email at feedback@rtings.com.